 A Google My Business page is a free business listing that provides another way for you to interact with your customers.
 Plus you will appear more prominently in searches and on Google maps.

 Here you can create posts, create Q and A’s, and collect customer reviews.
-So it’s definitely worth doing.
+So it’s worth doing.

 - Sign in to Google My Business or create an account